senid231/prometheus_exporter_ext/README.md

 class MyProcessor < PrometheusExporterExt::BaseProcessor
   self.type = 'my'
+  # change default_labels when you need same labels for all instances of this processor
+  self.default_labels = { a: 'b' } # can be omitted, default empty hash

   def collect
     data = MyApi.get_my_data # => { total_count: 123, node_name: 'example' }